Ardusensor/Master-Device/readme.md

 ========================
 The current version of the Open Sensor platform.

+Due to an oversight with Arduino IDE 1.0.6, it is recommended to use version 1.0.5 as the newer version breaks the (default) GSM library.

 To use, add both the XBee and CustomGSM libraries found in /libraries/ in the Arduino IDE (Sketch -> Import Library -> Add Library..., this copies the folders to /Documents/Arduino/libraries).

 Then copy and replace the included pins_arduino.h to the Arduino IDE install folder: Arduino\hardware\arduino\variants\mega.